 Rich, royal blue is definitely the signature color of sapphire jewelry, but it is not the only one.
 The sapphire gemstone occurs in other colors too, including yellow, orange, purple and green.
 They are popularly known as “fancy” sapphires.
 Today, most of these sapphire colors are obtained with special heat treatments, because naturally occurring fancy sapphires are both rare and tremendously expensive.
 And yes, white sapphires exist too.

 It is true, we can often see sapphire and ruby put in the same basket and here is the reason why.
 Sapphire and ruby are incredibly similar gemstones, thanks to their chemical composition that is mainly based on the corundum presence.
 But, ruby has one special ingredient that sapphire does not and that is chromium.
-This element is the main responsible for ruby’s saturated red color and the main responsible that makes sapphire and ruby two different gemstone varieties.
+This element is the one responsible for ruby’s saturated red color and what essentially makes sapphire and ruby two different gemstone varieties.
 Therefore, sapphire can never appear red – a fact that helps a lot in gemstone identification.

 5. Where do the most expensive sapphires come from?

-The making-of fine sapphire jewelry requires specimens of highest quality, which are mined only in several locations in the world.
-They include: Sri Lanka, Myanmar, Madagascar, Thailand, Tanzania, Cambodia, Australia and Montana (US).
+The making of fine sapphire jewelry requires specimens of the highest quality, which are mined only in several locations in the world.
+They include Sri Lanka, Myanmar, Madagascar, Thailand, Tanzania, Cambodia, Australia and Montana (US).
 From all of them, Madagascar is considered today’s leading producer of fine-quality sapphire, remarkable for its richly saturated luxe-blue color.

 6. What is Kashmir sapphire?